powsybl/powsybl-core/docs/grid_exchange_formats/psse/import.md

 # Import

 The import module reads and converts a PSS®E power flow data file to the PowSyBl grid model.
 The current implementation supports RAW format for versions 33 and 35 and RAWX format for version 35.
 The import process is performed in three steps:
-- Read input file.
+- Read the input file.
 - Validate input data.
 - Convert input data into PowSyBl grid model.

-First, input data is obtained by reading and parsing the input file and as result a PSS®E model is created in memory.
+First, input data is obtained by reading and parsing the input file, and as a result, a PSS®E model is created in memory.
 This model can be viewed as a set of Java classes where each data block of the PSS®E model is associated with a specific Java class that describes all their attributes or data items.
 Then, some inconsistency checks are performed on this model.
-If the validation succeeds the PSS®E model is converted to a PowSyBl grid model.
+If the validation succeeds, the PSS®E model is converted to a PowSyBl grid model.

 ## Options
 Parameters for the import can be defined in the configuration file in the [import-export-parameters-default-value](../../user/configuration/import-export-parameters-default-value.md#import-export-parameters-default-value) module.